ap425q/CutterMCP/README.md

 # cutterMCP
 cutterMCP is an Model Context Protocol server for allowing LLMs to autonomously reverse engineer applications.
-It exposes numerous tools from core Ghidra functionality to MCP clients.
+It exposes numerous tools from core Cutter functionality to MCP clients.

 # Features
 MCP Server + Cutter Plugin